harelsegev/INDXRipper/README.md

 ## Motivation

 In NTFS, $INDEX_ALLOCATION attributes are used to keep track of the files in a folder.
 A folder's $INDEX_ALLOCATION attribute contains an entry for every file in that folder.
-These entries are called index entries, and they contain some of the file's metadata:
+Those entries are called index entries, and they contain some of the file's metadata:
 * File name
 * File size
 * Allocated size of file (size on disk)
 * A set of MACB timestamps

 $INDEX_ALLOCATION attributes often contain a significant amount of slack space, which may contain index entries of deleted files.
-A file's index entry may last long after the file's MFT record is lost.
+A file's index entry may last long after its MFT record is lost.
 Finding these index entries may help you prove a file existed on a system.

+For a more detailed explanation of this artifact, watch this 13Cubed episode: https://www.youtube.com/watch?v=x-M-wyq3BXA

 ## Installation